 About the microphone

-The microphone and inline remote is on the left earpiece’s wire, which comes to my chest level when I’m using the earphones.
+The microphone and inline remote are on the left earpiece’s wire, which comes to my chest level when I’m using the earphones.
 The inline remote has a single button and is standard one press for calls/music play/pause and double-tap to skip a song – you wanted a Sony MDR xb75ap review, now you’re going to get every detail!

 The microphone is of a very good quality and the people I called reported no problems with it.
 It is very clear and good.
 The 3.5mm jack is gold-plated for longevity and is L – shaped.
 A chin slider though provided isn’t completely usable as it starts from the L/R splitter and ends at the inline remote.